stackbit-projects/good-oregano-dc386/content/pages/diagnoseme.md

-      Learn how to recognize symptoms, collect family history, understand a patient's background and motivations so you could offer the best course of action to them.
+      Learn how to recognize symptoms, collect family history, understand a patient's background and motivations so you could offer the best treatment for them.
 As the game progresses, more options open up and harder cases will appear.

       Join us in the development process and follow this unique game!